Belgian tax authorities cannot screen payment cards

 The decision of the court

 The court has ruled out that the BBI cannot obtain payment data because the information requested by the BBI was not specific enough and there was too little fiscal relevance in the request.
 Belgian taxpayers initiate only a part of the 1,8 million transactions processed by Worldline each year.
 The court pointed out that non-Belgian taxpayers, including tourists and diplomats, also pay for goods and services in Belgium with foreign payment cards.
-Therefore, the disclosure of the requested payment information would be comparable to a large-scale screening of payment transactions.
+Therefore, the disclosure of the requested payment information would be comparable to large-scale screening of payment transactions.
 Nevertheless, the court leaves a possibility to the BBI to propose clear criteria for pre-selecting the suspicious payment cards and, on the basis of such pre-selection, request the payment service providers to specify the payments related thereto.